cockroachdb/docs/v20.2/demo-replication-and-rebalancing.md

     --join=localhost:26257,localhost:26258,localhost:26259
     ~~~

-4. In a new terminal, use the [`cockroach init`](cockroach-init.html) command to perform a one-time initialization of the cluster, sending the request to any node:
+4. In a new terminal, use the [`cockroach init`](cockroach-init.html) command to perform a one-time initialization of the cluster, sending the request to any node on the `--join` list:

     {% include copy-clipboard.html %}
     ~~~ shell